kroma-network/kroma/specs/derivation.md

 first epoch, then process all proposing windows in order.
 Refer to the [Architecture section][architecture] for more information on how we implement this in practice.

-Each epoch may contain a variable number of L2 blocks (one every `l2_block_time`, 2s on Kanvas), at the discretion of [the proposer][g-proposer], but subject to the following constraints for each block:
+Each epoch may contain a variable number of L2 blocks (one every `l2_block_time`, 2s on Kroma), at the discretion of [the proposer][g-proposer], but subject to the following constraints for each block:

 - `min_l2_timestamp <= block.timestamp <= max_l2_timestamp`, where